Cadre de région, Gravure au pochoir colorée sur papier, Bresse par Alfred Renaudin ( E Naudy 1866-1944) Signée, 1900- 1920

 In fact, this painter had been a painter at Lunéville's kiln since he was 15 years old, but he was so good at painting that the kiln people encouraged him to become a full-fledged painter, so he went to art school in Nancy.

 The period before he went abroad to study landscape painting at the age of 24 was the time when Lunéville pottery was flourishing at the end of the 19th century.
 Among the familiar flower series and other items handled by Villa Monrose, there is no doubt that there are paintings by Alfred!
 That alone is a sense of closeness that I can't think of as a stranger anymore.

 It is framed in the gallery of Lorient (confirmed but not extant).

-There are no noticeable stains and it is in very good condition.
-Since it is old, there are some scratches and threads.
+There are no stains and it is in very good condition.
+Since it is old, there are some scratches.
 Please purchase after understanding antiques.

 It is the price of one frame picture.
 Signed by E-Naudy.